s-nlp/kbqa/README.md

 ### Subgraphs Extraction
 ![subgraphs_pipe](assets/subgraphs_pipe.png)
-You can either 1) use our prepared dataset at [HuggingFace](https://huggingface.co/datasets/s-nlp/KGQASubgraphsRanking) or 2) fetch your own dataset. **Please do note, if you'd like to fetch your own subgraphs dataset, the task is very computationally expensive on the CPU**.
-The extraction protocal can be divided into 2 steps.
+The subgraph extraction process extracts subgraphs related to entity candidates from question-and-answer sets by calculating shortest paths between entities in the Wikidata Knowledge Graph.
+You can either 1) use our prepared dataset at [HuggingFace](https://huggingface.co/datasets/s-nlp/KGQASubgraphsRanking) for Mintaka or 2) extract your own dataset. **⚠️ WARNING: Subgraph extraction is very computationally expensive and memory-intensive (requires 60-80GB RAM per parallel process)**.
+The extraction protocol can be divided into 2 steps:
- - parsing the Wikidata dump to build our Wikidata graph via iGraph.
+ - Parsing the Wikidata dump to build our Wikidata graph via iGraph.
- - load our Igraph representation of Wikidata and generate the subgraph dataset.
+ - Loading our iGraph representation of Wikidata and generating the subgraph dataset.

 All subgraphs extraction codes can be found in `kbqa/subgraphs_dataset_creation/`.
 #### Parsing Wikidata Dump